Take a look at the following image. You should see two different 'messages' here.

 This same mistake let American cryptanalysts decode thousands of Soviet spy messages in the 1940s and -50s.
 The decoded messages helped uncover espionage at the Manhattan Project.
 The Soviets made the mistake of reusing the keys for their one-time pads.

 The mistake has also cropped up with stream ciphers used on computer networks.
 If you use the same stream of bits to encrypt two or more different messages, an attacker can eliminate the encryption by combining the two messages.
-Particularly notorious examples include the tragically misnamed Wireless Equivalent Privacy (WEP) in 802.11 products, and Microsoft's first implementation of the Point to Point Tunneling Protocol (PPTP).
+Particularly notorious examples include the tragically misnamed Wired Equivalent Privacy (WEP) in 802.11/WiFi products, and Microsoft's first implementation of the Point to Point Tunneling Protocol (PPTP).

 So why does this happen?

 The problem is based on the behavior of the add without overflow operation used in one-time pads, which in the digital world involves the exclusive-or operation (called "xor" for short - click here for an explanation).

 If used properly, xor is an effective way to encrypt data.
 However, it leaks data if not used carefully.
 The leakage arises from the binary logic of the combination (click here for an explanation).

 In a different example, we worked with a 128 x 128 image containing this message: